ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 - $F$ needs to be deterministic
 - $F$ needs to be highly non-linear

 For me, neural networks are all about non-linearities.
 Each neuron consist in applying a non-linear function to its inputs.
 From the picture below, we see that a neuron consist in a mathematical functon, $f(x, W)$, displayed as a step function.
 The neuron receives a sum of inputs, vector $x$, weighted by the matrix $W$.
 First thing, one carn clearly see that the function of this neuron is purely deterministic.
 This is good, because it is exactly what you want for the design of $F$.
 Second, the state of the neuron $y$ is binary, because below a certain value of $x$, it's going to gives $0$, while above this value, it's going to give $1$.
 This function insures that you have a binary output, while providing you non-inversible function.
-Because for the two possible output value $y\in\{0, 1\}$, there is litteraly an infinite amount of values for $x$!
+Because for the two possible output value $y\in\{ 0, 1 \}$, there is litteraly an infinite amount of possible values $x$!

 ![The artificial neuron is a mathematical simplification of a biological neuron, composed of an activation function f (here we use the step function).
 The neuron receive a weighted (W) sum of inputs (x), such that it's output is y=f(x, W).
 Note that the action of the neuron is completely deterministic.
 Moreover, one neurone alone is also non-inversible.
 Image made by the author.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic2.png' | relative_url }})